Skip to content

 Healthcare, lifestyle and experience in childhood and adolescence have a significant impact on physical and mental health in later life.
 Certain conditions particularly affect young people, such as some inherited problems, accidents and injury and sexual and mental health issues, or they may have different experiences of conditions which affect all ages.

-The United Nations Convention on the Rights of the Child (UNCRC) is the base standard for children’s rights and sets out the fundamental rights of all children.
-On 16 March 2021, the Scottish Parliament unanimously passed the United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Bill (‘the UNCRC Bill’).
-The UNCRC Bill is a landmark piece of legislation that aims to incorporate the UNCRC into Scots law to the maximum extent of the Scottish Parliament’s powers.
-We already use the UNCRC as a framework to ensure that we consider children’s rights whenever we take decisions, and to help provide every child with a good start in life and a safe, healthy and happy childhood.
+The United Nations Convention on the Rights of the Child (UNCRC) sets out the essential rights of all children.
+The UNCRC Bill became law in Scotland in 2024 and is used as a framework to ensure that we consider children and young people’s rights whenever we make decisions that may impact on them and to help provide every child with a good start in life and a safe, healthy childhood.
 It forms the basis of our national approach for supporting children, called Getting it right for every child (GIRFEC).
 Fulfilling children’s rights is also critical to our commitment to #KeepThePromise that all care experienced children and young people will grow up loved, safe and respected.

 All Ages